AlvaroLGarciaA/AlvaroLGarciaA/README.md

 - 🌍 I’m looking to collaborate on Deep Learning and Machine Learning research

-- 🚀 I’m interested in Data Analytics (Data Science, Data Analysis), Finance and Quantitative Social Sciences
+- 🚀 I’m interested in Artificial Intelligence, Statistics, Finance and Quantitative Social Sciences

 - 👨‍🚀 +3 years of experience in building and leading Data Analytics products